 Sometimes I add chopped or diced apple.
 Also, rarely, but at times I do add frozen vegetables.

-I like the Trader Joe’s Soycuttash mixed veggies with edamame beans and corn and red bell pepper.
+I like Trader Joe’s Soycuttash mixed veggies with edamame beans and corn and red bell pepper.

 Avoid anything with garlic or onion or salt.

 I put the veggies in while the water is coming to a boil, at which time I add the Bird Street Bistro mix.
 Give it a quick stir.
 Then let it simmer for 15 minutes.
-Often times when cooking is complete, I mix in chopped almonds after a quick spin in my mini chopper.
+Often when cooking is complete, I mix in chopped almonds after a quick spin in my mini-chopper.
 I add them after cooking so they remain crunchy.